electronic-structure/qe-verification-tests/README.md

-# Regression tests for QE+SIRIUS code
+# Regression tests for QE code

 ## How to run tests
 We use ReFrame to describe and run regression tests.
 To run tests on Daint use the following command: